One of the most common symptoms that make people seek medical attention is chest pain.

-6. Mitral Valve Prolapse:
+12. Mitral Valve Prolapse:

-You can live without treating this condition, however, if the symptoms are severe, beta blockers can be used or a mitral valve repair must be done to relieve symptoms.
+If the symptoms are severe, beta blockers can be used or a mitral valve repair must be done to relieve symptoms.

-1. Pulmonary Hypertension:
+13. Pulmonary Hypertension:

 Its major clinical presentation is shortness of breath (dyspnea).
 Chest pain associated with pulmonary hypertension can be described as angina.
-Other symptoms include dizziness, fatigue, palpitations, swelling in your ankles, legs and eventually abdomen and in severe cases, cyanosis.
+Other symptoms include dizziness, fatigue, palpitations, swelling in the ankles, legs and eventually abdomen and in severe cases, cyanosis.